Kansk affair: Reactions

 Several Russian news outlets criticized the prosecution of the boys as cruel and excessive.
 A news and media site, Baza.io, ran an in-depth inverstigative story about the case "Kansk lions.
 How 14-year-old Siberian schoolchildren pasted leaflets on an FSB building and became terrorists."
 The newspaper Novaya Gazeta ran a series of stories criticizing the government's handling of the situation about the Kansk schoolchildren case and likened the case to the treatment of children during Stalin's Great Purge in 1930s.

 A report by the Novaya Gazeta pointed out that the evidence leaked by the authorities to the pro-government media as seized in the Kansk case actually came from a different case, made public several months earlier.

 The news site Grani.ru characterized the FSB case against the three Kansk boys as "fabricated".
 The original confessions of Mikhailenko and Andreyev were described in a report by a Russian RFE/RL affiliate as extracted "under pressure and threats".

 In March 2021, a leading Russian human rights organization, Memorial, classified the case against the three Kansk teens as political persecution.
+In August 2023, Memorial recognized Nikita Uvarov as a political prisoner.